2022 Outlook

 MedRisk is the market leader in managing PT with an extensive national network of physical therapists, occupational therapists and chiropractors, and multiple solutions to help deliver the outcomes you need and with the care patients deserve.

-90 %
+%

-of Top Wc Payers Trust Medrisk’s Managed PT
+Of Top WC Payers Trust Medrisk's Managed PT

-88 %
+%

-of MedRisk's Peer-Reviewed Cases Result in a Modified and Agreed-Upon Treatment Plan
+Of Medrisk's Peer-reviewed cases result in a Modified and Agreed-upon Treatment Plan

-Days To Initial Evaluation
+Days Until Initial Evaluation

 Total Network Providers